grap/openupgrade_wiki_backup/Set-up-the-branch-for-a-new-Odoo-release.md

-# Create the infrastructure for a new Odoo release

-Export the old and new versions as variables, e.g. `export PREV=14.0 OLD=15.0 NEW=16.0`.

 ## Create a new branch

 In a clone of https://github.com/OCA/OpenUpgrade, do `git checkout -b $NEW origin/$OLD`.
 Push the copied branch to the repository.

 ## Replace version numbers

+Export the old and new versions as variables, e.g. `export PREV=14.0 OLD=15.0 NEW=16.0`.

 ```
 git checkout -b $NEW origin/$OLD